 • Top notes: lemon, bergamot, aldehydes, galbanum, Reunion geranium, neroli, peach

-• Middle notes: spices (coriander, cardamom), Herbs (thyme, sage, bay), lily of the valley, jasmine, rose, orange blossom, carnation
+• Middle notes: coriander, cardamom, thyme, sage, bay, lily of the valley, jasmine, rose, orange blossom, carnation

-• Base notes: myrrh, oakmoss, musk, Mysore sandalwood, labdanum, vetiver, patchouli, amber
+• Base notes: myrrh, oakmoss, musk, Mysore sandalwood, labdanum, vetiver, patchouli, ambergris

 Independent Woman, Volumes 28-29, 1949: